CathyGarciaPinon/CathyGarciaPinon/README.md

 ## My Projects
 <a href="https://home-haven.herokuapp.com/">HomeHaven</a>
-A website for properties being sold by owner!
-Our goal is to provide homeowners like you with the resources and support you need to sell your property without the involvement of traditional real estate agents.
-By eliminating the middleman, you have the opportunity to save on commission fees and have more control over the sale of your home.
+A website for homes sold by owner!
+Our goal is to provide homeowners with the resources and support needed to sell their property with complete control.

 <a href="https://city-serve-eastbay.herokuapp.com/">City-Serve</a>
 City Serve is a place to get memebers of our community connected with non-profit organizations who have a need or pending outreach requests for volunteers.